Author: Himanshu Shewale

 - Timely installation of critical patches within one month and non-critical ones within a defined time period.

 What could be possible repercussions of failing to meet some of the regular PCI compliance maintenance activities?

 - You may miss your intended date of PCI re-certification

 - Acquirers will constantly follow to submit those quarterly ASV reports

 - You may be having possibly vulnerable systems with weak or no controls

 - Suffer business implications with your client failing to meet contractual requirements

 - Flagging or even removal from the Payment Brands listing of compliant companies (if listed)

 Source: Verizon 2015 PCI Compliance Report

-How not to fail maintaining compliance?
+How not to fail maintaining a sustainable PCI DSS Compliance?